wayanlw/macdots/README.md

 - Install [brave](http://brave.com) browser and configure it for maximum privacy.
 - Install [vscode](https://code.visualstudio.com/)
+- Install [Alfred](https://www.alfredapp.com/) with power pack.
+Alternative is [Raycast](https://www.raycast.com/) or [Space Launcher](https://spacelauncherapp.com/) is another alternative launcher where you can launch apps with the Spacebar.
+However, since I implemented this functionality with my Karabiner config.
 - Install [rectangle](https://rectangleapp.com/).
 This enables managing windows easily with a keyboard, similar to windows.
 Assign `command+shift+wer` for full screen, left-split and right-split.
+- Install [Swish](https://highlyopinionated.co/swish/) for window management using the touchpad.
+It is a paid app.
+But one of the best window managers for mac.
+Utilizes gestures to manage the windows.
+Alternatives would be [penc](https://deniz.co/penc/).
 - Install [alt-tab](https://alt-tab-macos.netlify.app/).
   - This provides windows-like alt-tab functionality. ie. If there are different windows of the same app, it shows them separately.
   - Change the view mode to windows 10